2015 PA Conference on Juvenile Justice

-The 2014 Pennsylvania Conference on Juvenile Justice, sponsored by the Juvenile Court Judges' Commission, the Pennsylvania Council of Chief Juvenile Probation Officers, the Pennsylvania Commission on Crime and Delinquency, and the Juvenile Court Section of the Pennsylvania Conference of State Trial Judges was held November 5-7, 2014 at the Harrisburg Hilton and Towers.
+The 2015 James E. Anderson Pennsylvania Conference on Juvenile Justice, sponsored by the Juvenile Court Judges' Commission, the Pennsylvania Council of Chief Juvenile Probation Officers, the Pennsylvania Commission on Crime and Delinquency, and the Juvenile Court Section of the Pennsylvania Conference of State Trial Judges will be held November 4-6, 2015 at the Harrisburg Hilton and Towers.

-The conference began on November 7th with opportunites for participants to join with colleagues from their area of specialty within Pennsylvania's juvenile justice system in Professional Caucuses, and to discuss issues of mutual concern and interest.
+The conference will begin on November 4th with opportunites for participants to join with colleagues from their area of specialty within Pennsylvania's juvenile justice system in Professional Caucuses, and to discuss issues of mutual concern and interest.

 Juvenile Defender Training

-Juvenile defenders from across Pennsylvania attended the Conference on Juvenile Justice, and participated in a separate training track developed exclusively for them on Wednesday, November 5th.
+Juvenile defenders from across Pennsylvania are invited to attend the Conference on Juvenile Justice, and participate in a separate training track developed exclusively for them on Wednesday, November 4th.

 Youth Awards Program

 The 2015 JCJC Youth Awards Program will honor young people selected as winners in the Creative Expression and Outstanding Achievement Contests.
 The theme for this year’s Youth Awards Program is "Motivation->MyLife".
 Also, a highlight of this year’s program will be the presentation of the James E. Anderson Juvenile Justice Youth Scholarship Award to two deserving youth in recognition of their resiliency and accomplishments.
 This award is sponsored by the Pennsylvania Conference of State Trial Judges Juvenile Court Section.

 “Bolstering Balanced and Restorative Justice: Celebrating Our History, Continuing Our Growth”